 The probation investigation and reporting process is impartial, fair, factual, analytical, pertinent and relevant to the objective of the report.
 Investigating probation officers must distinguish between fact and professional assessment, and between their own observations and those from other sources.
 The sources of all relevant information must be reported.
 Conducting the investigation involves many facets of work and must be orchestrated in a timely fashion to meet court deadlines.
 Additionally, priority is given to detained persons and family-court-designated felony-act cases.

-Types of a probation investigations or reports:
+Types of probation investigations or reports: